Social Origins of Dictatorship and Democracy: Routes to dictatorship

 Moore's theme of the bourgeoisie was that in the states that became democratic, there was a strong bourgeoisie.
 In Japan and China, the bourgeoisie was weak, and allied with the elites or peasants to create fascism or communism, respectively.

 Reception

 Theda Skocpol and Margaret Somers described Moore's book as a "work of virtually unparalleled ambition" in terms of substantive scope and complexity of its research design.

 Jørgen Møller credits Moore's work for reviving "the classic field of research" of "comparative historical analysis" that Møller traces back "to Tocqueville, Weber, Hintze, Schumpeter, and Bloch."

 Many authors have questioned parts of Moore's arguments.
 Dietrich Rueschemeyer, Evelyne Stephens, and John D. Stephens, in Capitalist Development and Democracy (1992) raise questions about Moore's analysis of the role of the bourgeoisie in democratization.

 Samuel Valenzuela argues that, counter to Moore's view, the landed elite supported democratization in Chile.

 A comprehensive assessment conducted by James Mahoney concludes that "Moore's specific hypotheses about democracy and authoritarianism receive only limited and highly conditional support."

+Legacy

+In 2006, Daron Acemoglu and James A. Robinson published a book called Economic Origins of Dictatorship and Democracy, a comparative economic analysis in which the authors expressly acknowledged their "natural intellectual debt to Moore".
+In 2024, Acemoglu, Robinson, and Simon Johnson won the Nobel Memorial Prize in Economic Sciences for their work.